dereksonderegger/444/docs/05_Model_Building.md

         model <- lm(grams ~ poly(gestate,2) * smoke, data=phbirths)
         ```
     d) Add the model fitted values to the `phbirths` data frame along with the regression model confidence intervals.
-    e) Graph the data and model result for each smoking status.
+    e) On your two scatterplots from part (a), add layers for the model fits and ribbon of uncertainty for the model fits.
     f) Create a column for the residuals in the `phbirths` data set using any of the following:

       ```r